What is Plate Tectonics?

 The most recent time that the land masses all clumped together was about 250 million years ago, during the time of the dinosaurs.
 We call this super-continent Pangaea (pan-JAY-ah).
 Then, about 180 million years ago, the land masses began to drift apart again, and they are still drifting away from each other today.

 First Pangaea broke in half into two pieces, Laurasia and Gondwana.
 Then Laurasia broke up into North America, Europe and Asia.
 Gondwana broke up into South America, Africa, Antartica, and Australia.
 If you look at the continents today, you can see how South America would have fit against Africa.
+About 55 million years ago, India broke off of Africa and smashed into Asia, creating the Himalaya mountains.

 The land masses are still moving today.
 North America and South America are gradually moving away from Europe and Africa, so that the Atlantic Ocean is getting bigger and the Pacific Ocean is getting smaller.
 The California edge of the Pacific Ocean is ramming into North America and sliding past it, causing earthquakes in California and forming the Rocky Mountains.
 In several hundred million years, the Pacific Ocean will shrink to nothing, and the West Coast of North America will smash into Japan and China, forming another large land mass, and probably another large mountain range.